BenLcr/csram-qemu-plugin/README.md

 Activate this functionality with `export QEMU_CXRAM_TRACE="yes"` and desactivate it with `unset QEMU_CXRAM_TRACE`

 ### Verbose
-Using the environment variable `QEMU_CXRAM_VERBOSE` will show all plugin funcion call.
+Using the environment variable `QEMU_CXRAM_VERBOSE`, it will show all plugin function call.

 Activate this functionality with `export QEMU_CXRAM_TRACE="yes"` and desactivate with `unset QEMU_CXRAM_TRACE`